chef/chef-web-docs/README.md

 ### Adding reusable text

 There are often cases where we want to maintain blocks of text that are identical from one page to the next.
-In those cases we add that text, formatted in Markdown, to a shortcode file located in `chef-web-docs/layouts/shortcodes`.
+In those cases, we add that text, formatted in Markdown, to a shortcode file located in `chef-web-docs/layouts/shortcodes`.

 To add that shortcode to a page in `chef-web-docs/content`, add the file name,